Welcome to the Loyola Adventures in Urobiome Data (L.A.U.D.) Summer Research Program!

 - The 2022 summer cohort will consist of 6 participants total

 - Participants will be paid a $6000 stipend

 - This is a full-time commitment.
 Participants will be engaged during normal business hours (CST) Monday-Friday.

 - Applications Closed

 - Applications due: March 1, 2022

 Individuals meeting the eligibility requirements (listed below) who are interested in how data drives medical research and clinical practice and/or urology.

 - Brief statement outlining research interests and prior relevant experience

 - Unofficial transcript

-- Contact information for 2 letters of recommendation, one of which must be from a STEM faculty.
+- Contact information for one letter of recommendation from a STEM faculty.